-Action Description Evidenced by Due The corporate plan to be been kept up to date and any necessary Corporate plan is up to date and published on the website 31/03/19 update is published The Constitution and Code of Conduct are subject to an annual review and updated where applicable The constitution has been reviewed and changes and amendments are agreed by the Governance Committee and Council 31/03/19 Business Plans prepared and published for each division Business plans for the forthcoming year completed and returned to Corporate Services.
-31/03/19 Quarterly performance reports all reviewed by Cabinet and Scrutiny.
+Action Description Evidenced by Due The Corporate Plan to be reviewed following the District Council Elections in May 2019.
+New Corporate Plan prepared and published on the website 31/03/20 The Constitution and Code of Conduct are subject to an annual review and updated where applicable The constitution will be reviewed and changes and amendments agreed by the Governance Committee and Council 31/03/20 Business Plans prepared and published for each division Business plans for the forthcoming year completed and returned to Corporate Services.
+31/03/20 Quarterly performance reports all reviewed by Cabinet and Scrutiny.
 Performance reports published on the website.
-31/03/19 Performance reports reviewed by Cabinet and Scrutiny as per minutes published on the Website.
-31/03/19 Audit reports reviewed quarterly by Governance Committee and follow up reviews undertaken where the Agreed high risk recommendations following audit reviews are followed up in a timely manner by management 31/03/19 audit review show the expected levels of assurance had not been achieved.
-Quarterly audit reports covering audit reviews and follow up reviews are received by Governance Committee 31/03/19 Governance Committee have received reports on the progress of formal service complaints against the Council and lessons learned from those complaints.
+31/03/20 Performance reports reviewed by Cabinet and Scrutiny as per minutes published on the Website.
+31/03/20 Audit reports reviewed quarterly by Governance Committee and follow up reviews undertaken where the Agreed high risk recommendations following audit reviews are followed up in a timely manner by management 31/03/20 audit review show the expected levels of assurance had not been achieved.
+Quarterly audit reports covering audit reviews and follow up reviews are received by Governance Committee 31/03/20 Governance Committee have received reports on the progress of formal service complaints against the Council and lessons learned from those complaints.
 Governance committee review progress on all formal service complaints at least half yearly.
 Reports published on website.
-31/03/19 Alleged breaches of the Members' Code of Conduct by District, Town and Parish Councillors are considered by the Monitoring Officer in a timely manner.
-Breaches of the Member Code of Conduct have been considered by the Monitoring Officer throughout the year.
-31/03/19 Audit undertake their annual review of the effectiveness of systems of internal control.
-Audit have completed their annual review of the system of internal control and the results are built in to their annual report 31/03/19 Governance Framework reviewed and any amendments approved.
-All amendments approved by the Governance Committee and Council.
-31/03/19 The provision for clawback of MMI insurance claims is reviewed and is adequate.
-MMI provision is as per the MMI annual statement 31/03/19 Officer Training Plan Developed Corporate Training Needs agreed and training plan delivered.
-ILM Training delivered for middle and 31/03/19 senior management Induction Training for new starters.
-Corporate Information Governance Periodic review of the corporate information and security governance framework and policies for East Kent.
-31/03/19
+31/03/20 Alleged breaches of the Members' Code of Conduct by District, Town and Parish Councillors are considered by the Monitoring Officer in a timely manner.
+Breaches of the Member Code of Conduct will be considered by the Monitoring Officer throughout the year.
+31/03/20 Audit undertake their annual review of the effectiveness of systems of internal control.
+Audit will complete their annual review of the system of internal control and the results are built in to their annual report 31/03/20 Governance Framework reviewed and any amendments approved.
+All amendments will be approved by the Governance Committee and Council.
+31/03/20 The provision for clawback of MMI insurance claims is reviewed and is adequate.
+MMI provision is as per the MMI annual statement 31/03/20 Officer Training Plan Developed Corporate Training Needs agreed and training plan delivered.
+A new Learning & Development Programme will be offered through EKHR with ILM Training being delivered for middle management 31/03/20 Induction Training for new starters.